 2. South America Itinerary 3 Months: Peru

 Why I Started in Peru: The starting point of this 3 month South America itinerary was a weather-based decision.
 It was November and already the start of the rainy season.
 If I had started in Colombia and worked my way south, I would have been in southern Peru in the height of the wet season.
 Thus, Peru became the starting point.

-The altitude is lower in Ollantaytambo, Peru than Cusco, so it is a good idea to head there first and acclimatize to the altitude and avoid altitude sickness.
+The altitude is lower in Ollantaytambo, Peru than in Cusco, so it is a good idea to head there first and acclimatize to the altitude and avoid altitude sickness.

 Don’t make this mistake: On the way to Ollantaytambo, I stopped at several sights in the Sacred Valley Chinchero, Moray and the Maras Salt mines.
 It was a marvellous introduction to Peru except that the altitude at these sites is even higher than Cusco.
 By the time I arrived in Ollantaytambo I was suffering from altitude sickness.

-Ollantaytambo is the perfect introduction to solo travel in South America.
-It is a small, easy to navigate town, where irrigation canals babble with running water and two massive Inca archaeological sites tower over the town.
+Ollantaytambo is the perfect place to ease into solo travel in South America.
+It is a small, easy-to-navigate town, where irrigation canals babble with running water and two massive Inca archaeological sites tower over the town.

 I used Ollantaytambo as a base to recover from altitude sickness, gain my confidence in South American solo travel and, of course, take the train to Agua Calientes, the gateway to Machu Picchu.